automatically generated captions

 00:27:36 Any of the normal language we use of space and time and matter

-00:27:40 and particles is almost surely the wrong language into the mention it's possible that we don't have the right language
+00:27:40 and particles is almost surely the wrong language in the dimension that it's possible that we don't have the right language

 00:27:48 that none of our concepts are adequate.
-But I don't want to be a solid assist.
+But I don't want to be a solepsist.

-00:27:54 So a solid system from the philosophical point of view is someone who claims that nothing exists.
+00:27:54 So a solepsist from the philosophical point of view is someone who claims that nothing exists.

 00:28:00 Except me in my perceptions.
-I'm not a softest I think that there does exist something besides me in my perceptions.
+I'm not a solepsist I think that there does exist something besides me in my perceptions.

 00:28:10 And I have to first say I don't know what it is so as a scientist right off the confession is now that I've given up

-00:28:19 space and time and Mattern in physical objects as the nature of reality by I honestly don't know
+00:28:19 space and time and matter and physical objects as the nature of reality by I honestly don't know

-00:28:25 but the nature of objective reality is but as a scientist.
+00:28:25 what the nature of objective reality is but as a scientist.
 It's my job to theorize I can make proposals.

 00:28:33 I'm probably going to be wrong